PeaceAndCubeMC/PACUtilities/README.md

 # PACUtilities
-A plugin adding miscellaneous features
+A plugin adding various commands and features

 ## Features
 - Play a sound when receiving a private message.
 Requires Essentials.